 Repairing cat scratches on vinyl or faux leather is very painstaking work.
 As professional repair artisans, we learned to walk away from this kind of damage, because perfection is impossible.

 The results are almost as good (not to mention faster and cheaper) by tacking down or trimming away any flaps staining the exposed fabric with a similar color.
 However, the holes will remain and the surface will not repel water nor reflect light without filler.

 Here’s how to repair cat claw damage using Soft Filler:

-- Use the needle to apply a tiny dab of Soft Filler to each little hole.
+- Use the needle to apply a tiny dab of Soft Filler to each little hole or areas of damage.

-- Level it smooth, allow to cure, and repeat until an even surface is achieved.
+- Allow to cure, and repeat until an even surface is achieved.
 The filler may shrink as it cures, so additional applications may be necessary (typically 2-3), and even then it may look uneven and pock-marked.
 Alternatively, do a large pass of filler over an area of damage.
 Allow to cure.
 Repeat until the surface is level.

 - If necessary, use rubbing alcohol to smooth any uneven areas.

 - Apply a final thin layer of Soft Filler and emboss the wet filler with saran wrap or a gloved hand to impart texture.
 Allow to cure.